maxkamjon1602/lessons/04-lesson/README.md

 **File policy:** Each step is a single, self‑contained `.html` file (no bundler needed).
 All scripts use ESM from the official Three.js CDN.

+## 💪 Challenges
+- Replace the pyramid with a custom model loaded via `GLTFLoader`.
+- Add a UI control to switch materials or colors on the 3D shapes.
+- Enable a gentle rotation for the 2D group when in Orthographic view.

 ---

 ## How It Works (Architecture)